atom-box/eleventy-base-blog/posts/stories.md

 layout: layouts/post.njk
 ---

-I have a blankout when a stranger asks me this, especially on a remote Zoom Call where I'm also being asked to whiteboard Fizz Buzz.
-A lot of stuff that happens, I forget it when asked about it later.
-I am jotting some *happenings* here therefore so in the future I may have fewer *wonderings*.
+I don't want to draw a blank when interviewers ask me to talk about myself.
+This page can be a place to talk about myself ahead of time.

+## Talk about what you have been up to
+Summer 2021 has been trying to find a parking spot.
+I have this LAMP stack foundation.
+I spent the year tentatively trying on different versions of that: make full websites?
+(Drupal) Stay back end? (https://pikl.us project) Go all database?
+(1010Data).
+Finally realized Customer Support solves my Mom's complaint: "You are naturally good at a lot of things and I see you as just chasing all of these new things you never did before; leverage your natural gifts!".
+And so: Customer Support.

-## Where are you at?
-What do you want?
-What have you been learning?
+## What do you like to do
-I want to be somewhere and be good at it.
-This summer has been trying to find a parking spot.
-I thought my self learned LAMP stack was good but I lacked the kind of final year of college thing.
-I needed to go fuller in one direction.
-I had the curse of liking a lot of it.
-Hence Drupal, Symfony hours of tutorials, full on data, all while job searching.
-All the while, I was misunderstanding Customer Service -- it's difficult and legit use of coding problem solving and it pays well.

-My identity goal might be: he's smart at something + at work, his phone never stops ringing.
-And provide for my family in a field with good pay that is not going away between now and 2040.
-And looking at narrow coding things that are over and done in 30 to 90 minutes.

-Keep up my recreational 1 hour walk to coding -- that's my version of all that bike riding Dad always insisted on.
+Echos of Mt Whitney:  keep up my recreational 1 hour walk to coding -- that's my version of all that bike riding Dad always insisted on.
 Go poke around at code is my entertainment.
 That's my crossword puzzle.

+## What do you find difficult
+I like toying with code.

 Unfortunately that will never build some big focused result.
+You can enjoy swinging a hammer but that is not the same is putting up a house.

-That meshes really well with Customer Service in a role that touches something similar to a LAMP stack.
-And probably not at someplace like a network troubleshooter: too far afield.
-Customer service at Cloudflare would be like starting all over again.
-Same with 1010Data.
+My level of coding ability hopefully meshes really well with Customer Service in a role that touches something similar to a LAMP stack, from the SQL db all the way through to the front end and even deploying.

+But probably not at the network level: too far afield.
+That opening at Cloudflare would be like starting all over again.
+Same with 1010Data.com.

 ## Story about a victory

 Returning to Symfony, spinning up this http://clue.school project I made.

+## Tell a victory

+Building Symfony OOP things of my own this summer, everything clicked.
+I realized I'm not dumb.

+When my URL Shortener (LAMP stack at https://pikl.us) gave errors I knew the db was missing, I knew how to pluck the right line from the SQLIte, MYSql, the defaulted PostGres, et al.  And then with no hints in that code, know enough to go put it in .env.local, not where it was uncommented from.
+And know what to .gitignore and what not to.

+And the three branches to proceed down.
+And how to know which methods are arriving in the IDE.

+The route worked in dev and then not in production.  https://clue.school/notes  I easily could picture the route serving of Symfony can't happen correctly with Apache heading things off at the pass.
+Knew how to search site:symfony.com   And upon finding the stuff was not tempted to write it down "phonetically" as I even would have in May.

 ### Story of proud coding: having a mental model of my remote server